MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Enum.md

 The `using module` statement imports enums from the root module (`ModuleToProcess`) of a script module or binary module.
-It doesn't consistently import enums defined in nested modules or enums defined in scripts that are dot-sourced into the module's .psm1 file.
+It doesn't consistently import enums defined in nested modules or enums defined in scripts that are dot-sourced into the module.
 Enums that you want to be available to users outside of the module should be defined in the root module.
+For script modules, this means they should be defined directly in the psm1 file.

 [01]: about_Using.md